Edit on GitHub

 $ nano ~/.bashrc

-17. Modify the IP adddresses of ROS_MASTER_URI and the ROS_HOSTNAME.
+17. Modify the IP addresses of ROS_MASTER_URI and ROS_HOSTNAME.

 export ROS_MASTER_URI=http://{IP_ADDRESS_OF_REMOTE_PC}:11311